SebastianHopgood/bank-customer-churn-analysis/README.md

 Once the baseline is established, this page isolates the variables driving customer chrum changes.

 **Key points to take away from Churn Breakdown:**
-* Overall Churn Rate: The benchmark churn rate for the portfolio is 20.4%.
+* **Overall Churn Rate:** The benchmark churn rate for the bank is 20.4%.
-* Balance vs. Churn Correlation: A direct correlation exists between higher account balances and increased churn risk.
+* **Balance vs. Churn Correlation:** A direct correlation exists between higher account balances and increased churn risk.
 While the "low balance" segment shows the highest nominal rate, the small sample size (0.77% of customers) requires further validation.
-* Demographic Vulnerability:
+* **Demographic Vulnerability:**
-   * Age: Customers aged 40–60 exhibit the highest attrition rate across all age brackets.
+   * **Age:** Customers aged 40–60 exhibit the highest attrition rate across all age brackets.
-   * Gender: Females have a significantly higher churn rate (25%) compared to males (16%).
+   * **Gender:** Females have a significantly higher churn rate (25%) compared to males (16%).
-* Critical Risk Profile: Customers classified as "Critical Risk" have a 41.7% churn rate.
+* **Critical Risk Profile:** Customers classified as "Critical Risk" have a 41.7% churn rate.
 Typical attributes in this segment include:
   * Ages 40–59 and female.
   * High account balances in Germany.
+  * Inactive membership status.
-  * Inactive membership status.Holding only 1 or 4+ products.
+  * Holding only 1 or 4+ products.
-* Product "Sweet Spot": Holding 2–3 products is the optimal engagement level, resulting in the lowest observed churn rates.
+* **Product "Sweet Spot":** Holding 2–3 products is the optimal engagement level, resulting in the lowest observed churn rates.
-* Geographic Risk: Germany is the highest-risk region, with more total churned customers than France and Spain combined
+* **Geographic Risk:** Germany is the highest-risk region, with more total churned customers than France and Spain combined

 **Dashboard Preview:**
 * ![image alt](https://github.com/SebastianHopgood/bank-customer-churn-analysis/blob/882e7e95ac359ab3c072768b4b1c9d7589075d81/images/dashboard%20pictures/customer_churn_breakdown_dashboard_preview.png)

 ## 💡 **Recommendations**

+* **Targeted Retention for "Critical Risk" Segments:** Implement a loyalty or "save" program specifically for female customers in Germany aged 40–60.
+This segment represents the highest concentration of churn and "Balance at Risk."
+* **Product Diversification:** Since 2–3 products is the "sweet spot" for retention, launch a cross-selling campaign to move customers holding only 1 product into a 2-product tier.
+* **Re-engagement of Inactive Members:** With inactive members churning at 26.9%, the bank should use personalized email triggers or interest-rate incentives to bring inactive users back into the app or service.
+* **Balance-Tier Incentives:** High-balance customers are churning at a higher rate.
+The bank should offer "Premier" or "Gold" tier benefits (e.g., dedicated support, better rates) to high-value individuals to increase their switching costs.
+* **Germany-Specific Market Research:** Conduct a deep dive into the German market.
+Since its churn is higher than France and Spain combined, there may be a competitive local bank or a specific service gap in that region.
+* **Address the "4+ Product" Outlier:** Investigate why churn spikes for the 77 customers with 4+ products.
+This often indicates "product fatigue" or poor user experience when managing multiple accounts.

 Key patterns in churn behavior were identified, and actionable recommendations were provided to improve customer retention.